salrashid123/gcegrpc/gke_ingress_lb/README.md

 # GKE gRPC Ingress LoadBalancing

-Baseline sample showing gRPC clients connecting via Ingress.
+Sample showing gRPC clients connecting via Ingress.

 In this mode one gRPC connection sends 10 rpc messages.
 Ingress L7 intercepts the ssl connection and then transmits each RPC back to different pods.
 Since each RPC goes to different endpoints, the load is more evenly distributed between all pods.